A Validation Approach to Over-parameterized Matrix and Image Recovery: GD with SRI has a minimax optimal iterate

 with probability at least $1- \tilde C/n - \tilde C\exp(-\tilde c r)$, here $C,\tilde C, c,\tilde c>0$ are fixed numerical constants. \end{theorem}

 We note that unlike those bounds obtained in \cite{zhuo2021computational,zhang2021preconditioned}, our final error bound $\calO(\kappa^2 \sigma^2 \frac{n\trur}{m})$ has \emph{no extra} logarithmic dependence on the dimension $n$ or the over-specified rank $r$.
 The initialization size $\alpha$ needs to be dimensionally small, which we think is mainly an artifact of the proof.
 In our experiments, we set $\alpha = 10^{-6}$.
 We explain the rationale behind this small random initialization in \Cref{sec: proofStrategy}.

-The requirement that $\delta$ needs to be smaller than $\frac{1}{\sqrt{r}}$ is a long-standing technical question in the field \cite{chen2015fast,stoger2021small} and we did not attempt to resolve this issue.
-However, we do note that the main reason for this dependence is from the early stage of the algorithms.
-For those algorithms with a strategy of ``initialization+local refinement'' \cite{chen2015fast,chi2019nonconvex}, the guarantee of initialization itself requires that $\delta <\frac{1}{\sqrt{r}}$.
-For those algorithms with small (random) initialization \cite{li2018algorithmic,stoger2021small}, such requirement comes from the analysis of the initial few iterations.
+We note that the requirement that $\delta$ needs to be smaller than $\frac{1}{\sqrt{\trur}}$ might be relaxed further using the technique developed in \cite{stoger2024non} for some randomly generated $\Amap$.
+The condition $m\gtrsim \kappa^2 n \frac{\sigma^2}{\sigma_{\trur}^2(\truX)}$ ensures the noise matrix $\Amap^*(e)$ is small enough compared to the ground-truth matrix $\truX$.

-To prove Theorem \ref{thm: mainOptError}, we utilize the following theorem which only requires a deterministic condition on the noise matrix $\Amap^*(e)$, and allows a larger range of the choice of $\alpha$.
+To prove Theorem \ref{thm: mainOptError}, we utilize the following theorem, which only requires a deterministic condition on the noise matrix $\Amap^*(e)$ and allows a larger range of the choice of $\alpha$.
 Its detailed proof can be found in \Cref{sec:proofmainresults} and follows a similar strategy as \cite{stoger2021small} with technical adjustments due to the noise matrix $\Amap^*(e)$.